Felikin/Software-Defects-Detection-XGBoost/README.md

 ### Run with Docker
 Once you have cloned the repo, you need to have Docker installed on your machine and just build and run the docker image.

-To build the image run:
+To build the image run
 ```
 docker build -t {build-tag} .
 ```